IQ404/Archived-Notes/CG.md

 - Definition: The process of <ins>applying a material</ins> to an object.

+<ins>NOTE</ins>: shading is local, we only consider one shading point at a time, it does not take other objects in the environment into consideration (so the light from a light source to a shading point will never be occluded).
+Thus, shading will NOT produce shadow!

 ## Blinn-Phong Reflectance Model

 This is a simple shading model.